markqvist/Reticulum/docs/source/using.rst

     -i, --info            Show device info
-    -a, --autoinstall     Automatic installation on various supported devices -u, --update          Update firmware to the latest version -U, --force-update    Update to specified firmware even if version matches or is older than installed version --fw-version version  Use a specific firmware version for update or autoinstall --nocheck             Don't check for firmware updates online -e, --extract         Extract firmware from connected RNode for later use -E, --use-extracted   Use the extracted firmware for autoinstallation or update -C, --clear-cache     Clear locally cached firmware files --baud-flash baud_flash
+    -a, --autoinstall     Automatic installation on various supported devices -u, --update          Update firmware to the latest version -U, --force-update    Update to specified firmware even if version matches or is older than installed version
+    --fw-version version  Use a specific firmware version for update or autoinstall
+    --fw-url url          Use an alternate firmware download URL --nocheck             Don't check for firmware updates online -e, --extract         Extract firmware from connected RNode for later use -E, --use-extracted   Use the extracted firmware for autoinstallation or update
+    -C, --clear-cache     Clear locally cached firmware files --baud-flash baud_flash
                           Set specific baud rate when flashing device.
-Default is 921600 -N, --normal          Switch device to normal mode -T, --tnc             Switch device to TNC mode -b, --bluetooth-on    Turn device bluetooth on
+Default is 921600
+    -N, --normal          Switch device to normal mode -T, --tnc             Switch device to TNC mode -b, --bluetooth-on    Turn device bluetooth on
     -B, --bluetooth-off   Turn device bluetooth off
-    -p, --bluetooth-pair  Put device into bluetooth pairing mode -D i, --display i     Set display intensity (0-255) --freq Hz             Frequency in Hz for TNC mode --bw Hz               Bandwidth in Hz for TNC mode --txp dBm             TX power in dBm for TNC mode
+    -p, --bluetooth-pair  Put device into bluetooth pairing mode -D i, --display i     Set display intensity (0-255) --display-addr byte   Set display address as hex byte (00 - FF) --freq Hz             Frequency in Hz for TNC mode --bw Hz               Bandwidth in Hz for TNC mode --txp dBm             TX power in dBm for TNC mode